pxl-research/tai-llm-demos/demos/slack_bot/README.md

 # Slack Chatbot Demo

 TransformAI

 ## What's in this folder?

 This repository contains two proof-of-principle Slack bot examples using [Azure OpenAI](https://oai.azure.com/) and [OpenRouter](https://openrouter.ai/) as the LLM provider.

+- `slack_aoa.py` contains a simple Slack bot example where the bot will respond to any queries starting with `/llm` using Azure OpenAI

+- `slack_or_with_tool_calling.py` contains a similar example using OpenRouter, and includes some tool calling

 ## Configuration